Articles & Tools

 Working Hours

-• Overtime is generally not permitted for young workers.
+• Overtime work is not permitted.

 Breaks